 It’s likely that you’ll need to get a business license from the city or county where your office is located.
 This involves filling out a simple application and paying a license fee.
 Just keep in mind that the process for getting a business license varies from city or county.

 Because you’re personally liable for all business-related lawsuits as a sole proprietor, you can obtain business liability insurance to help protect yourself.
 The type of insurance and the level of coverage that you’ll need will depend on the work that you do.

 Consult with an insurance broker if you aren’t sure of what direction to take in this area.

 You can use your personal name to identify your sole proprietorship, and if that’s what you decide to do, you won’t need to do any government filings or pay extra fees to use your name.

 But, you might prefer to use a different name for your business, which is called an assumed business name or DBA (“doing business as”).
 To use a name other than your own, file a fictitious name statement or assumed name certificate with the county where your principal place of business is located.

 Just keep in mind that you can’t use a name that’s similar to a fictitious name already on file in your county, so be sure to search county records first.

-Think a Sole Proprietorship Is the Right Way to Go?
+Think a Sole Proprietorship in California Is the Right Way to Go?